Danailnd/Branching-Canvas/README.md

 - Interactive drawing triggered by mouse movement

 ### How to run
+1. Download [p5.min.js](https://p5js.org/download/) and add it to your root folder (the same directory as index.html)
-1. Install dependencies: `npm i`
+2. Install dependencies: `npm i`
-2. Start the development server: `npm run start`
+3. Start the development server: `npm run start`
-3. Open `http://localhost:3000` in your browser
+4. Open `http://localhost:3000` in your browser

 ### Dependencies
 - [p5.js](https://p5js.org/)